-No halt in medication for China's Nobel laureate Liu Xiaobo, relative says
+German doctor to examine Chinese dissident Liu Xiaobo: source

 He was recently moved from jail to a hospital in China's northeastern city of Shenyang to be treated for late-stage liver cancer.

-"Liu Xiaobo has not stopped being medicated, but because his condition is grave and the tumor is rapidly progressing, after a consultation by top domestic specialists, the medication has been adjusted, with his family's consent," the letter read.

-"I express resentment at the people who spread and create rumors and distort facts," added the handwritten document that appeared to be written and signed by the brother-in-law, Liu Hui, and was released late on Thursday on the hospital website.
+"We hear that his condition has deteriorated rapidly.
+We are very concerned about that," the German source said.

+On Friday evening, the hospital said that Liu's appetite was "quite poor" and that abdominal fluid that had build up had been drained.

-A woman who answered the hospital telephone said she did not know about Liu's case.
+A woman who answered the hospital telephone earlier on Friday said she did not know about Liu's case.

-Also on Thursday, the hospital said in a statement that doctors had stopped using sorafenib, a drug to fight liver cancer, and Chinese medicines, because of Liu's worsening condition.

-Neither the statement nor the letter identified the treatments now being administered to Liu.
+On Thursday, Liu's brother-in-law, Liu Hui, denied that doctors had halted medication for him, in a letter released by the hospital, following rumors that the dissident was too ill for treatment to continue.

 A family friend of Liu said his medication had been halted as his liver was unable to take it.